juninhopo/juninhopo/README.md

 Rust apprentice...

-Give 5 minutes to Prof Pierluigi Piazzi and you will be convinced to watch the remaining 1h27minutes -> https://www.youtube.com/watch?v=RlSCoYwnxr4
+Give 5 minutes to Teacher Pierluigi Piazzi and you will be convinced to watch the remaining 1h27minutes -> https://www.youtube.com/watch?v=RlSCoYwnxr4

 <div>